Lesego13/CMPG-323_33626499/README.md

 # Project 1

+## Branching Strategy
+See

 # Project 2
 ## Repository : Flex Mobile Phone Company API

 ## Branching Strategy
-Strategy will be futher updated upon & thoughout the implementaion of project 2
+Strategy that will be implemented in this project is Git Flow since it is great for enterprise customers who need to adhere to release plans and workflows

 ## .gitinore File
 # Project 3